Raiyuuki/Raiyuuki.github.io/content/Korean/Fried Chicken.md

 ###### 1st.
 Cut the Chicken into Equal pieces.
 Then season the Chicken with Salt, Pepper, Garlic, Paprika, and Chilli powder.

 ###### 2nd.
-Prepare a rather thick batter. a 1:1 Ratio of Flour and Water. add a Tsp of Baking Power and the seasoning. you kind of want to aim for a thinner pancake batter
+Prepare a rather thick batter. a 1:1 Ratio of Flour and Water. add a Tsp of Baking Power and the seasoning.

+{{% notice Note %}}
+You kind of want to aim for a batter, thats a bit thinner than pancake batter.
+{{% /notice %}}

 ###### 3rd.
 Mix the Chicken with the batter